 In 2017, Aflac ranked number 126 on the Fortune 500.
-The also ranked number 91 on the Fortune list of Best Companies, and made the list of the world’s most admired companies.
+The also ranked number 91 on the Fortune list of Best Companies and made the list of the world’s most admired companies.

-Aflac writes supplemental insurance policies, which means they are designed to provide financial support for those medical needs not covered by your main health insurance plan.
+So, what is Aflac insurance good for?
+Well, they offer plenty of products.
+The company writes supplemental insurance policies, which means they are designed to provide financial support for those medical needs not covered by your main health insurance plan.

 Aflac’s big question to consumers is “What if you’re hurt and can’t work?” and they try to answer that question with their range of insurance products.

 Aflac’s Accident Insurance is designed to pay for the expenses that are not covered under a major medical plan in the event of an accident.

 This plan also offers wellness benefit options, which will help to pay for routine preventative care that is not otherwise covered.